Dive Flag

 Rules for CA divers and boaters

-There is a lot of controversy about California's weak laws regarding the use of dive flags.
+There is controversy about California’s weak laws regarding the use of dive flags.
+The following was updated in August 2010 through the research of David Carlson of Los Angeles.
 If you have any new information, please let me know.

 For Divers in California